leite-tiago/Projeto_SO/README.md

 ## Notes
 - The project was developed and tested in a Linux environment.
 - All synchronization, logging, and signal handling are implemented in this phase.

-## Limitations Found
-- When you just do "trx" and then press "end", an error message appears saying that the transaction data is invalid before finishing.

 ## License
 This project is for academic purposes only and should not be used for commercial applications.